Jisung-P91/Jisung-P91.github.io/index.md

 I have limited knowledge in this field, so I decided to commit to blogging 1 paper everyday

+## **Blog #13 Genome-wide interrogation of gene functions through base editor screens empowered by barcoded sgRNAs** ##
+*2023-08-16*

+In my opinion, nothing new is reported.
+They applied their sgRNA barcoding system to base editing to address some of the challenges that their CRISPR-Cas9 screening faced.
+One particular challenge is the high false negative rate which could be attributed to high MOI leading to multiple cutting and reduced cell viability.

+References.

+    1. Zhu, S. et al. Guide RNAs with embedded barcodes boost CRISPR-pooled screens.
+Genome Biol.
+20, 20 (2019).

 ## **Blog #12 gRNAs with embedded barcodes boost CRISPR-pooled screens** ##
 *2023-08-11*